 Ballantyne & Varey’s paper “Introducing a Dialogical Orientation to the Service-Dominant Logic of Marketing” prompted the needed change.
 They took the view that marketing is a dialogue.
 And that dialogue underpins co-generation of value through:

 - communicative interaction,

 - knowledge application

-We are in a world where we need to have dialogues with our customer in order to exchange service (the application of specialised skills and resources).
-And where our service may change as a result of those dialogues.
+We are in a world where we have dialogues with our customer and where we service (the application of specialised skills and resources) is the basis of exchange.

 Well, if service is the basis of exchange, then we should be able to see the next two foundational points in our updated order, that: all economies are service economies and indirect exchange masks the fundamental basis of exchange.